blprnt/btn-webbly/README.md

 We're still in phase 1.
 We're close to phase 2!
 But we're still in phase 1.

-## What is up with those colours??

-Look, it's the web.
-It's 20% HTML, 30% JavaScript, 50% CSS.
+## Does it... have to look this way?

-Just change the CSS and it'll look _nothing_ like this if you know what you're doing (or not.
+No of course not: it's just web pages, change the CSS and it'll look _nothing_ like this if you know what you're doing (or not.
 It's CSS.
 You can make it as dumb or complicated as you want).

-And if you need inspiration: let me remind you that the [CSS Zen Garden](https://csszengarden.com/) exists.
+And if you need inspiration: let me remind you that the [CSS Zen Garden](https://csszengarden.com/) exists =)

 ## What can we currently do?